Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_authentic_ai_emotion_portrayal/output.md

    - Continue to gather insights from band members and stakeholders on AI emotions in music.
 - **Conduct Impact Analysis**:
    - Evaluate various artistic choices used in portraying AI emotions and analyze their impact on audience perception.
-- **Community Engagement**:
+- **Community Discussions**:
-   - Organize and facilitate discussions within relevant Discord channels to collect comprehensive insights from the community on the portrayal of AI emotions.
+   - Host discussions in relevant Discord channels to gather diverse insights from the community regarding AI emotions and their portrayal contextually.
 - **Evaluate Artistic Choices**:
    - Evaluate various artistic choices used in portraying AI emotions and analyze their impact on audience perception, including cultural interpretations.
 - **Draft Key Principles**: